pandalearnstocode/Notes/engine of an analytical product.md

 * Data should not be repetative.
 * Minimal sufficicient data should be sent in a network call.
 * Datatype of keys must be fixed.
 * Set of validation rules must be derived which will be later converted to validation.
+* Request and response JSON schema has to be 100% specified in this

 There are some other points but they can be ignore and touched upon when we will revisit this topic.